Why do I sweat more than other people?

 The sweating may affect the whole of your body, or it may only affect certain areas.
 Commonly affected areas include the:

 Both sides of the body are usually affected equally – for example, both feet or both hands.

 The sweating doesn't usually pose a serious threat to your health, but it can be embarrassing and distressing.
 It can also have a negative impact on your quality of life and may lead to feelings of depression and anxiety.

 If anti deodorants & lifestyle changes don't help, you may be advised to try treatments such as iontophoresis (the affected area is treated with a weak electric current passed through water or a wet pad), botulinum toxin injections, and even surgery in a few cases.

 Hyperhidrosis is usually a long-term condition, but some people experience an improvement with time and the treatments available can often keep the problem under control.

-Botulinum toxin injections for hyperhidrosis are offered by Jouvence Aesthetics for any affected area.
+Botulinum toxin injections for cosmetic treatment of excessive sweating are offered by Jouvence Aesthetics for any affected area.
 Contact us for advice, information or to make an appointment. treatment will last from 6-12 months and is very effective.